daniellehrner/kurtosis-pectra/README.md

 kurtosis run --enclave eth github.com/ethpandaops/ethereum-package --args-file network_params.yaml
 ```

-It will create output similar to at the end:
+The end of the created output will look similar to this:
 ```
 ========================================== User Services ==========================================
 UUID           Name                                             Ports                                         Status